 It took a while for me to appreciate the Köfte as sandwich alternative to the classic Döner or Dürum.
 I’m not a big fan of grilled meat, especially not kebap, and yet – the Köfte at Konak Grill is one of the best sandwiches you can get in this city.
 It is especially delicious if you get it after a long night out.
 Any wait is worth the wait.

-The Köfte sandwich is nothing particularly special if you only look at the meager ingredient list: Turkish minced meat, formed clumsily into little kebabs (basically, grilled minced sausage), in a white bread roll – which is toasted on both sides before it gets filled, which makes all the difference! – some tomatoes, radish sticks, raw onions if you can take the aftermath, the typical herbs and sauces (Knoblauch-Scharf or just plain “Alles”).
+The Köfte sandwich is nothing particularly special if you only look at the ingredient list: Turkish minced meat, formed clumsily into little kebabs (basically, grilled minced sausage), in a white bread roll – which is toasted on both sides before it gets filled – some tomatoes, radish sticks, raw onions if you can take it, the typical herbs and sauces (Knoblauch-Scharf or “Alles”).
 I additionally make use of the extra-spicy chili flakes, then take out the spiciness by drowning the sandwich in lemon juice which is readily available at the tables.

-This is why you won’t find much more than the Köfte sandwich at Konak Grill.
+You won’t find much more than the Köfte sandwich at Konak Grill.
 There’s the vegetarian Halloumi alternative, but to be honest, I never felt tempted to try it.
-The grill is always full, especially in the summer months during the after hours of the night.
-You order your Köfte and drink, get a number and wait til it’s your turn, which can sometimes take half an hour or even longer.
-And still: it’s worth it.
+The grill is always full, especially in warm summer nights.
+You order your Köfte and an Ayran (yogurt drink), take a number and wait til it’s your turn, which can sometimes take half an hour or even longer.
+I promise: it’s worth every minute!